 Constantly evolving, interconnected and complex, these words can be used to describe the creative industries of today.
 To work in such a hyper-connected world requires that the techniques used for understanding the environment, keep evolving as well.

-With pedagogy and learning environment at par with institutions across the world, learners at the ARCH Academy of Design, are encouraged to develop a realisation of how the attitudes of designers influence their creations.
+With pedagogy and learning environment at par with institutions across the world, learners at the ARCH College of Design & Business, are encouraged to develop a realisation of how the attitudes of designers influence their creations.
 These attitudes are formed by the changing values of society and the cultural context within which designers work.
 Developing knowledge and understanding local and global issues through research and analysis helps students in identifying & using their creative thinking ability.
 For an all-round development, a multidisciplinary approach to imparting knowledge is essential.

 Along with abilities to apply and perform to the needs of the industry and to address the fast changing trends of the professional environment, future designers will need to be equipped with skills for lifelong learning and imbibe aptitudes to adapt, to initiate, to lead and to seek opportunities at every step.
 Our students constitute the future generations in their chosen field, which makes it all the more important for them to use design thinking as a tool to challenge social, political and ethical conventions.